 You don’t need to prune citrus trees at all.
 Pruning will not improve your harvest.
 Lower branches produce the most fruit, so definitely don’t cut those off.
 Prune lightly for aesthetic reasons and to remove any dead or diseased branches.

 Fertilizer and Soil

-Citrus is also very sensitive to soil that is too alkaline, a problem for those of us with hard water.
+Citrus is also susceptible to the soil that is too alkaline, a problem for those of us with hard water.
 If you see the light green leaves with dark green veins, you most likely need to re-acidify your potting soil with some soil acidifier (sometimes marketed as a hydrangea blueing agent).

 Harvesting Citrus Fruits

-Allow the fruit to ripen up on the tree as citrus fruits don’t ripen after being picked.
-To find out, if a batch of fruits is ripe, pick one and taste it.
-You can’t identify the ripeness of citrus fruits by rind color, as most varieties color quite early some time before they are ripe.
+Allow the fruit to ripen up on the tree as citrus fruits don’t mature much after being picked.
+To find out if a batch of fruits is ripe, pick one and taste it.
+You can’t identify the ripeness of citrus fruits by rind color, as most varieties color quite early, sometimes even before they are ripe.